kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

   - Another instance might be running.
 A PID file is managed under .tmp/server.<port>.pid.
 - Mongo not connected:
   - /api/health will reflect db: disconnected; verify MONGODB_URI and MONGODB_DB in .env.

+Production build and CI
+- This backend does not build a frontend bundle.
+The `npm run build` script is a lightweight noop for CI consistency and runs with:
+  - CI=true to reduce side effects and parallelism
+  - NODE_OPTIONS=--max-old-space-size=1024 to cap memory
+  - npm_config_jobs=1 to reduce peak memory during any internal parallel tasks
+- Postinstall runs a safe Browserslist DB update with cache disabled; failures are ignored (|| true) to avoid breaking installs in constrained environments.
+- If the environment is very constrained, you may reduce memory further by setting NODE_OPTIONS=--max-old-space-size=768 before running commands.

+Avoid React tooling in backend
+- Do not invoke React/Vite/Webpack tasks from this backend container.
+Frontend assets are built in the frontend container.
+- If a mono-repo tool attempts to run browserslist/webpack tasks from this directory, ensure the runner is scoped to the frontend folder only.